Skip to content

 Human First, Machine Smart: Why Brand Voice Matters in the Age of AI

 I was recently asked by Clutch to share my perspective on what AI means for branding.
-The result was a deep dive into how brand voice, strategy, and creativity are being reshaped in this new era.
-You can read the full article there, but here’s the heart of the idea.
+The conversation became a deeper exploration of how brand voice, strategy, and creativity are being reshaped in this new era.
+You can read the full article there, but here is the central idea.

-For decades, brand was the anchor—the thing strategy pointed to, creative expressed, and marketing delivered.
-But today, AI has flipped the script.
-Search engines now summarize, remix, and interpret our brands before a customer ever visits a homepage.
-A testimonial line, an old PDF, even the metadata on an image—all of it becomes raw material that large language models use to define you.
+For decades, brand served as the anchor — the thing strategy pointed toward, creative expressed, and marketing delivered.
+Today, AI has inverted that flow.
+Search engines now summarize, interpret, and repurpose your brand long before a visitor reaches your homepage.
+A single testimonial line, an old PDF, even metadata on an image becomes raw material for large language models attempting to describe you.

-That’s not a threat.
-It’s a shift.
-Branding has always adapted: from desktop-first to mobile-first, from campaigns to ecosystems, from top-down storytelling to social media dialogue.
+This isn’t a threat.
+It’s a transformation.
+Branding has always adapted — from desktop-first to mobile-first, from campaign-driven stories to always-on ecosystems.
 AI is simply the next constraint.
-And constraints, as any creative knows, sharpen the work.
+And as any creative knows, constraints sharpen the work.

 The New Audience: Algorithms and People